azofeifa/FStitch/README.md

 <sup>__**__</sup>Classifications.bed can be imported into any genome browser.

-<sup>__***__</sup>When using stranded data like GRO-seq, FStitch runs on each strand separately, so created BedGraph files from bam files must be separated by strand accordingly, see below for detail
+<sup>__***__</sup>When using stranded data like GRO-seq, FStitch runs on each strand separately, so created BedGraph files from bam files must be separated by strand accordingly, see below for details.

 ##System Requirements